How Does The Declaration Of Independence Influence Us Today

 The Declaration of Independence calls upon us to be active and engaged citizens, holding our government accountable and advocating for policies that promote freedom and equality.
 This involves participating in the political process, staying informed about current issues, and engaging in respectful dialogue with others who hold different views.

 We can participate in civic engagement by voting in elections, contacting our elected officials, attending town hall meetings, and volunteering for political campaigns.
-We can also engage in advocacy by supporting organizations that are working to advance social justice, writing letters to the editor, and participating in peaceful protests and demonstrations.
-By actively participating in the political process, we can ensure that our voices are heard and that our government remains accountable to the people.
+But we can also engage in advocacy by supporting organizations that are working to advance social justice, writing letters to the editor, and participating in peaceful protests and demonstrations.
+By actively participating in the political process, we can check that our voices are heard and that our government remains accountable to the people.

 Promote Dialogue and Understanding